-As cell-free DNA is an indicator of dying cells, it has been hypothesized that transplant patients experiencing organ injury associated with acute rejection will have higher levels of dd-cfDNA than patients without rejection.
-Elevated dd-cfDNA in plasma has been associated with transplant rejection in heart, liver, lung, kidney, and bone marrow recipients (Snyder et al. 2011; Grskovic et al. 2016; Sharon et al. 2017; Jordan et al. 2018; Sayah et al. 2020).
+Cell-free DNA is an indicator of dying cells, therefore it has been hypothesized that transplant patients experiencing organ injury associated with acute rejection will have higher levels of donor-derived cell free DNA (dd-cfDNA) than patients without rejection.
+Elevated dd-cfDNA in plasma has been associated with transplant rejection in heart, liver, lung, kidney, and bone marrow recipients (Synder et al. 2011; Grskovic et al. 2016; Sharon et al. 2017; Jordan et al. 2018; Sayah et al. 2020).
 It has been proposed that these tests be used for serial monitoring in order to detect new onset injury or rejection prior to clinical symptoms, however the optimal time interval has yet to be established (Bloom et al. 2017; Knight et al. 2019).
-Furthermore, the ability of dd-cfDNA technology to accurately predict rejection may be different depending on the type of organ rejection; the data is more robust in the setting of antibody mediated rejection versus T-cell mediated rejection (Wijtvliet et al. 2020).
+Furthermore, the ability of dd-cfDNA technology to accurately predict rejection may be different depending on the type of organ rejection (Wijtvliet et al. 2020).
 In addition, dd-cfDNA testing may be able to be used to guide immunosuppressive treatment of rejection by helping to determine the minimum effective dose, although larger studies to validate this use have not been published (Oellerich et al. 2014).
 The evaluation of donor-derived cell free DNA has not yet been addressed by professional societies such as the American Society of Transplantation, European Society for Organ Transplantation, or the British Transplantation Society.